Nixinova/LinguistJS/readme.md

     Use alongside `--quick` to override it disabling this option.
   - `--checkIgnored`:
     Force the checking of `.gitignore` files.
     Use alongside `--quick` to override it disabling this option.
+  - `--checkDetected`:
+    Force files marked with `linguist-detectable` to show up in the output, even if the file is not part of the declared `--categories`.
+    Use alongside `--quick` to override it disabling this option.
   - `--checkHeuristics`:
     Apply heuristics to ambiguous languages.